markstringer-dti/markstringer-dti.github.io/dti.md

 People have ideas, those ideas get money and that's how projects are born.
 Something that some ideas and most flowers have in common is that people like them straight away.
 They don't have to think about it.
 It doesn't take any thought to like a rose.
 Of course, some people might not like roses.
 But the people who do?
 They don't have to take time to work it out.

-Something similar seems to happen with some ideas, the kind of ideas that get money to turn into projects seem to have a common structure that makes people like them without much thought.
+Something similar seems to happen with some ideas.
+The kind of ideas that get money to turn into projects seem to have a structure that makes people like them without too much thought.
 Just like flowers, those who are exposed to them tend to like them without doing much or any thinking.

 Often this is in terms of easy, fast, cheap, same and all.